conleym/words-exercise/README.md

   --limit [LIMIT]       number of results to return --ascii-only          count only ASCII alphanumeric character sequences as
                         words
+  --nodes NODES         comma-separated list of addresses (with optional
+                        ports) on which computations may be run. the host must be running a dispynode server.
+If no port is given, the default (51348) is assumed.
+Example:
+                        0.0.0.0:9999,127.0.0.5
 ```

 ## Running Tests